NouraElMoussaoui/1337-libft/README.md

-This project is my first project as a student at 1337.
+# Libft
-Implementing a few functions of the C standard library as well as some other utility functions that I use during the cursus.
+Libft is a library of useful functions that I used throughout my C projects at 1337 School.